 Two elapsed time meters and a key-operated, two-position switch are located on the control panel.
-Turning the key-operated Maintenance Mode switch to ON connects the Maintenance Time meter to the computer to record the amount of time the computer is used during a maintenance period.
-Removing the key connects the Operating Time meter to the computer to record normal operating time.
-Customers renting the computer are often billed according to the time recorded on this meter.
-The sum of the times recorded on both meters indicates the total computer running time.
+Turning the key-operated Maintenance Mode switch to ON connects the Running Time meter to the computer to indicate maintenance time.
+Removing the key connects the Operating Time meter to the computer to indicate normal operating time.
 Only one of the two meters can operate at any one time.
-Either meter is active for a minimum of one second when a storage cycle occurs.
+Either meter logs time for a minimum of one second when a storage cycle occurs.